-INTRO TO SPEECH AND THEATRE
+INTRO TO SPEECH AND THEATER

-This year-long course of Speech/Theatre participation consists chiefly of student participation rather than a "study" of the theatre.
+This year-long course of Speech/Theater participation consists chiefly of student participation rather than a "study" of the theater.
 Most of the time spent in class is devoted to the development and presentation of mass communication activities.
 Included in the course are the oral interpretations of literature, the presentations of humorous and dramatic readings, the oral readings of prose and poetry.
 Students will also receive an introduction to Competitive Forensics and Debate.

-ADVANCED SPEECH AND THEATRE
+ADVANCED SPEECH AND THEATER

-This year-long course of Speech/Theatre participation consists chiefly of student participation rather than a "study" of the theatre.
+This year-long course of Speech/Theater participation consists chiefly of student participation rather than a "study" of the theater.
 Most of the time spent in class is devoted to the development and presentation of mass communication activities.
 Included in the course are the oral interpretations of literature, the presentations of humorous and dramatic readings, the oral readings of prose and poetry, and the production of multi-act plays.
 Also included is the knowledge of stagecraft.
 This course will require the attendance and participation in MSHSAA Speech/Drama tournaments.

-Prerequisite: Intro to Speech and Theatre or equivalent experience, and teacher approval.
+Prerequisite: Intro to Speech and Theater or equivalent experience, and teacher approval.

-COMPETITIVE DEBATE AND FORENSICS Grades 10-12
+COMPETITIVE DEBATE AND FORENSICS

 This year-long course will focus on preparing students to excel in interscholastic Speech and Debate Tournaments.
 Students will be required to compete in a "debate" event (Original Oratory, Extemporaneous Speaking, Public Forum, or Lincoln-Douglas) along with 2 other individual events.
 Class work will be a mixture of independent research and debating current MSHSAA topics.
 This course will require the attendance and participation in MSHSAA Speech/Drama tournaments.
-Prerequisite: Intro to Speech and Theatre or equivalent experience, and teacher approval.
+Prerequisite: Intro to Speech and Theater or equivalent experience, and teacher approval.

 Course is only offered during 7th hour within Adv.
+Speech & Theater.

 PUBLIC SPEAKING-SEE COLLEGE NOW (pg.
-37)Grades 11-121⁄2 credit
+38) Grades 11-12